 Ban-the-Box

-New York does not presently have a statewide ban-the-box law applicable to private employers.
+New York State does not presently have a statewide ban-the-box law applicable to private employers.
 However, several localities — Buffalo, New York City, Rochester, and Westchester County — have ban-the-box laws that are currently in effect for private employers.
 These laws generally prohibit employers from asking about the criminal record of job applicants during the initial application phase, or until a conditional job offer has been made.

 City of Buffalo: Fair Employment Screening